Denmark Jutland

 Hotel Marie

-If you are looking for a budget stay in Skagen, Hotel Marie has the option of double rooms or rooms for three singles with shared bathrooms which lower the price.
+If you are looking for a budget stay in Skagen, Hotel Marie has the option of double rooms or rooms for three singles with shared bathrooms, which lowers the price.

 Check prices and availability at Hotel Marie here (adlink).